Oregon Tech loaning ventilators, student therapists to Asante, Sky Lakes - KOBI-TV NBC5 / KOTI-TV NBC2

-Klamath Falls, Ore. – Oregon Tech is donating equipment to help local hospitals breathe easier, if the number of Coronavirus patients continue to rise.
+Klamath Falls, Ore. – Oregon Tech is donating equipment to help local hospitals breathe easier if the number of Coronavirus patients continues to rise.

 Officials from Asante Rogue Regional Medical Center picked up 8 ventilators from Oregon Tech Friday afternoon.